Senior Driver’s License Renewal Tips

 For many senior drivers, the impending elderly driver’s license renewal date can cause unwanted stress and anxiety.
 Fortunately, there are key steps we can take right now to ensure you pass your test with flying colors.

-2. CHECK YOUR HEARING EVERY YEAR: Hearing is another important part of our ability to drive safely.
+Hearing is another important part of our ability to drive safely.
 If we can’t hear another driver honking to alert us of a near-miss fender-bender, there’s a chance we might not react in time to avert the situation.
-In the United States, it is estimated that 50% of seniors 75 and over have age-related hearing loss which means we need to take extra pre-caution when it comes to our hearing health.
+In the United States, it is estimated that 50% of seniors 75 and over have age-related hearing loss which means we need to take extra precaution when it comes to our hearing health.
 If you have a hearing aid prescription, make sure you wear them while driving and be careful when opening your car windows as drafts can impair a hearing aid’s effectiveness.

-5. KNOW YOUR MEDICATIONS: Are you currently taking medicine that have any warning about use while driving?
+Are you currently taking medications that have any warning about use while driving?
 Be vigilant as to how and why these drugs may affect your driving.
 You can also make a list of all of your medicines and talk to your doctor or pharmacist about whether or not they may be altering your ability to drive safely.